shadowed1/Aurora/README.md

 - To do: Default web browser support

 ### Changelog:
-0.01: Release
+0.01: `Release` <br>
-0.02: Removed .bashrc file and added append capability.
+0.02: `Removed .bashrc file and added append capability.
 Addedd check to make sure not to install anywhere but Borealis.
 Added uninstall and reinstall commands.
-Broke dbus logic but significantly cleaned up scripts
+Broke dbus logic but significantly cleaned up scripts.`
 ### Acknowledgments
 - Saragon making great suggestions like using .bashrc, improving readme, finding bugs, and working on making Steam shortcuts a reality: https://github.com/Saragon4005